 One major difference between a survival action and a wrongful death action is the statute of limitations that apply to each case.
-A survival action must be initiated within four years from the date of the injury, while a wrongful death action must be initiated within two years from the date of death.
+A survival action must be initiated within two years from the date of the injury.
+A wrongful death action must also be initiated within two years from the date of death.

 Although it is impossible to predict exactly how long it will take to resolve a survival action, it is important to have patience.
 Sometimes claims can resolve immediately, whereas others take months or years to resolve.
 Each case is different and has many factors that influence the length of time to resolve.

 Most survival actions begin as a private negotiation out of court.
 After hiring an experienced survival action attorney, that attorney will usually draft a demand letter to the insurance company for the responsible party.
 The demand letter will include the decedent’s medical records, bills, and calculations for pain and suffering.
 If the insurance company responds with a fair and reasonable offer, usually the claim can be resolved quickly and expeditiously through private negotiation.